wsssoftware/cakephp-datatables/docs/index.rst

 First Steps
 ===========

-Basically if you understand how CakePHP works and understand the basics concepts of CakePHP DataTables, you will able to use the plugin without large problems.
+Basically if you understand how CakePHP and DataTables library works and understand the basics concepts of CakePHP DataTables, you will able to use the plugin without large problems.
 It's easy!
 So it's recommended that you read :doc:`CakePHP DataTables at a Glance </intro>` and after this the :doc:`Installation Guide </installation>`.

 After you've finished the Installation Guide, you can learn more abouts specifics items: